Seven Days in the Scottish Highlands: Whisky, Castles, and Horizontal Rain

 Day 7: Drive South

 The drive from Inverness back to Edinburgh takes about 3.5 hours via the A9.
-I stopped at the Cairngorms National Park for a 2-hour hike through old-growth Caledonian pine forest — the kind that once covered all of Scotland.
+Break it at Cairngorms National Park for a 2-hour hike through old-growth Caledonian pine forest — the kind that once covered all of Scotland.

-Returned the car in Edinburgh.
-Mileage: 1,847 miles.
-Petrol cost: about 190 GBP total.
-Fuel stations are scarce in remote areas — I filled up whenever I saw one, regardless of tank level.
+Return the car in Edinburgh.
+Over the week you'll cover something like 1,847 miles, with petrol running about 190 GBP total.
+Fuel stations are scarce in remote areas, so fill up whenever you see one, regardless of tank level.

 Weather: Rain.
 The circle was complete.

-I'm already planning it.
-But next time: 10 days minimum.
-The Highlands cover an area larger than Belgium, and trying to see Glen Coe, Skye, Loch Ness, AND Speyside in a week meant a lot of driving.
-I'd add the Outer Hebrides, the NC500 coastal route, and more hiking.
+You'll already be planning it — but next time, give it 10 days minimum.
+The Highlands cover an area larger than Belgium, and squeezing Glen Coe, Skye, Loch Ness, AND Speyside into a week means a lot of driving.
+With more time, add the Outer Hebrides, the NC500 coastal route, and more hiking.

-Also: I'd go in September for autumn colors and fewer midges.
-The midges — tiny biting flies — were brutal in June.
-Smidge spray and a head net became essential by day 3.
+Consider September, too, for autumn colors and fewer midges.
+Those tiny biting flies are brutal in June — Smidge spray and a head net become essential by day 3.